Carl Sundt-Hansen: Biography

 In 1859, he studied at the Royal Danish Academy of Fine Arts and a private school operated by Frederik Ferdinand Helsted.

 After two years, he transferred to the Kunstakademie Düsseldorf.
 He took private lessons with Swiss genre painter Benjamin Vautier.
 In 1864, his first painting was shown at an exhibit by the Oslo Kunstforening and was well received.
 One of his landscapes was purchased by King Charles IV.

 He moved on to Paris in 1866; drawing inspiration from the works of Meissonier and Delaroche.
 When King Charles visited the Exposition Universelle (1867), he awarded him the Order of Vasa.
 He stayed in Paris until 1871, when he returned to Norway by way of Düsseldorf.
 His intention was to establish a studio in Oslo, but the art market there was unpromising.
 He eventually came to rest in Stockholm, and remained there until 1882.

 That year, an economic crisis precipitated by the Paris Bourse Crash forced the family business to declare bankruptcy.
 The income from his paintings was insufficient, so in an attempt to improve his situation, he moved to Copenhagen.
 His brother, Wilhelm, was financially ruined and Wilhelm's wife, artist Frida Hansen, had to be the family's support.

 He became a Danish citizen in 1889 and was admitted to the Royal Academy as a full member.
 During this period, his paintings became larger and his subject matter lighter.
-He lived in Copenhagen until 1896, when he went back to Norway and settled in Valle.
+He lived in Copenhagen until 1896, when he went back to Norway and settled in Valle Municipality.